Kilimanjaro Gear List

 Collapsible skiing/trekking poles.
 Three section, adjustable-height models are preferred.

 5 to 6 pairs, including the pair you are wearing on Day 1.
-Synthetic or wool fabrics only - no cotton!
+Synthetic or wool fabrics only—no cotton!
 Bring comfortable athletic styles based on your needs and preferences (e.g., boxers, briefs, sports bras).
-Ladies should bring 2 sports bras as these can be slow to dry.
+Women should bring 2 sports bras as these can be slow to dry.

 SYNTHETIC T-SHIRTS

-Two short-sleeved outdoor t-shirts for hiking on warm days and as a base layer.
+Two short-sleeved outdoor T-shirts for hiking on warm days and as a base layer.
 “Tech tees” work well for this, as they are synthetic and quick-drying.
+These could also be long-sleeve, collared safari shirts, which have vents.

-Non-cotton baselayer bottoms that should fit snugly without constriction.
-We recommend lighter weight baselayers rather than heavier fleece-type layers.
+Lighter-weight base layer bottoms that fit snugly without constriction.
 Wool, wool blend, polyester, or other synthetic fabrics all work well.
-Be sure your baselayer pants are not constructed from cotton.
+No cotton.

-Medium to Heavy baselayer bottoms designed to be used while climbing in colder conditions, for example summit night.
-Can also be used as your sleeping layer on colder nights higher up.
+Medium to heavy base layer bottoms are used while climbing in colder conditions, such as on summit night.
+Can also be used as your sleeping layer on colder nights higher up on the mountain.
+No cotton.

 LONG-SLEEVE SUN SHIRTS